-In the Copy Snapshot confirmation dialog box, you can click Snapshots to go to the EBS Snapshots pane in the region specified, or click Close.
+In the Copy Snapshot confirmation dialog box, you can click Snapshots to go to the Snapshots page in the region specified, or click Close.

-To view the progress of the copy process later, switch the Amazon EC2 console to the destination region, and then refresh the EBS Snapshots pane.
-Copies in progress are listed at the top of the EBS Snapshots pane.
+To view the progress of the copy process later, switch the Amazon EC2 console to the destination region, and then refresh the Snapshots page.
+Copies in progress are listed at the top of the page.